flutter/website/src/content/cookbook/architecture/offline-first.md

 ```

 In apps that have complex data,
-for example when the remote data contains more fields than the needed by the UI,
+such as when the remote data contains more fields than the needed by the UI,
-you may want to have a different data class for the API and database services,
+you might want to have one data class for the API and database services,
-and one for the UI.
+and another for the UI.
 For example,
 `UserProfileLocal` for the database entity,
 `UserProfileRemote` for the API response object,